I have a soft spot for traditional Chinese patterns and art. It might be something to do with where I was born and brought up.

 2. Double Happiness Ornamental Piece

-The Chinese character for double happiness is painted in gold on this ornamental piece.
-The character was a regular feature on Chinese ornaments and perhaps this was a piece designed for a wedding gift.
+This ornamental piece features the Chinese character for double happiness, painted in gold.
+The character was a regular feature on Chinese ornaments, and perhaps this was a piece designed for a wedding gift.
 The double happiness character was commonly used as a decoration symbol of marriage.

 3. Multiple Red Flower Pattern Design

 This traditional Chinese pattern would make a lovely ornate wallpaper border.
-It is very traditional Chinese with the characters printed in circles in the middle of the pattern.
+It is very traditional Chinese, with the characters printed in circles in the middle of the design.

 5. White Chrysanthemums on Red

-Chrysanthemums are a popular flower in China and therefore the flower appears in a lot of Chinese art and patterns.
+Chrysanthemums are a popular flower in China; therefore, the flower appears in many Chinese art and patterns.

-Their popularity as a design on Chinese ornaments is because the flower symbolizes long life as well as good luck in the home.
+Their popularity as a design on Chinese ornaments is due to the flower’s symbolic meaning: long life and good luck in the home.

 6. Teal Green & Orange Red Pattern